-- 1. Monitor progress and programming of State highway projects in current and future STIP cycles in accordance with the Memorandum of Understanding between the State of California, Department of Transportation and the Inyo County Local Transportation Commission, in accordance with MOU's with Caltrans and MOU's with neighboring agencies.
+- 1. Monitor progress and programming of State highway projects in current and future STIP cycles in accordance with the Memorandum of Understanding between the State of California, Department of Transportation and the Inyo County Local Transportation Commission, in accordance with MOUs with Caltrans and MOUs with neighboring agencies.
 (Quarterly, as needed, ICLTC staff) - 2.
 Monitor progress and programming of local agency projects in current and future STIP cycles.
 This task does not include project management.
 (Quarterly, as needed, ICLTC staff) - 3.
 Meetings with the Inyo County Local Transportation Commission, Caltrans and/or committees regarding planning future projects for STIP inclusion.
 (Quarterly, as needed with strong emphasis throughout 2023, ICLTC staff) - 4.
-Begin development of the 2024 Regional Transportation Improvement Program (RTIP).
-(Ongoing with emphasis throughout 2023) - 5.
+Develop the 2024 Regional Transportation Improvement Program (RTIP).
+(July-November 2023) - 5.
 Attend California Transportation Commission meetings as necessary.
 (As needed, ICLTC staff)